-Republican presidential candidate Vice-President George Bush waves as he rides a fire engine with his daughter in a parade through Cincinnati Friday.
+Republican presidential candidate Vice-President George Bush waves as he rides a fire engine with his daughter in a parade through Cincinnati Fridav.
 See story at left.
-Democrats gun for Senate advantage Associated Press WASHINGTON--There is an unusual unanimity this year about prospects for the Senate Tuesday's balloting: in democrats will remain in control, and may well increase their eight-seat advantage.
-"The Democrats will hold onto 54 seats at a minimum, and I believe have a very good opportunity to add," said Sen. John Kerry of Massachusetts, chairman of the Democratic Senatorial Campaign Commiton Election Day minus two.
+Democrats gun for Senate advantage Associated Press WASHINGTON-There is an unusual unanimity this year about prospects for the Senate in Tuesday's balloting: democrats will remain in control, and may well increase their eight-seat advantage.
+"The Democrats will hold onto 54 seats at a minimum, and I believe have a very good opportunity to add," said Sen. John Kerry of Massachusetts, chairman of the Democratic Senatorial Campaign Commit- "We realize it's still quite volatile out there," said Tom Mason, spokesman for the National Republican Senatorial Committee.
+"We could end up on Election Day minus two.
 But we could just as easily be plus two or better."
-AP Photo One reason little change is expected is that, unlike some past presidential elections. there has been no overriding national theme dictated by the top of the ticket, the kind of compelling issue that would propel voters to seek massive changes.
+One reason little change is expected is that, unlike some past presidential elections, there has been no overriding national theme dictated by the top of the ticket, the kind of compelling issue that would propel voters to seek massive changes.
 Rather, polls have show a general contentment with the status quo, and that works to the benefit of incumbents.
-MONDAY, NOVEMBER 7, 1988 Pipe bomb is found in NDstadium By REGIS COCCIA Senior Staff Reporter A small pipe bomb filled with an unidentified substance was, found early Saturday morning near Notre Dame Stadium and removed by a bomb disposal unit, said Director of Security Rex Rakow A stadium usher found the device, a 4.5-inch plastic pipe with an attached fuse, at 7:20 a.m.
+That advantage extends to the House, where very little movement is expected in the Democrats' 255-177 majority.
+See DEMS, page 4 Pipe bomb is found in ND stadium By REGIS COCCIA Senior Staff Reporter A small pipe bomb filled with an unidentified substance was found early Saturday morning near Notre Dame Stadium and removed by a bomb disposal unit, said Director of Security Rex Rakow.
+A stadium usher found the device, a 4.5-inch plastic pipe with an attached fuse, at 7:20 a.m.
 Saturday between Gates 16 and 17 on the pavement outside the stadium, less than five hours before the Notre Dame-Rice football game, Rakow said.
 After securing the area, Notre Dame Security called the South Bend Police Department's bomb disposal unit, which arrived at about 7:50 a.m. and removed the device, he said.
 Rakow said the pipe bomb was then taken to a police pistol range, where authorities attempted to detonate it from a distance with a shotgun.
 The bomb did not explode and did not appear to contain black powder, a substance usually used in pipe bombs, Rakow said.
 An unidentified grainy, oilbased substance was found inside the plastic pipe.
 The bomb and its contents will be taken to a laboratory for analysis, Rakow said.
 A fuse was attached to the device but it was not lit, he said.
 Security received no threats or phone calls about the bomb before or since it was discovered.
-No other bombs were team.
+No other bombs were discovered, he said.
+Rakow said the bomb was the first such device he has found in nine years with security.
+Security is still investigating the incident.
+Polling places Special to The Observer Students registered to vote in Indiana should know where they can cast their votes on Election Day, Tuesday, Nov.
+8. Information on polling places and candidates, as well as all local and national elections, can be obtained at the information desk on the first floor of LaFortune Student Center.
+On-campus students: Students may vote in Stepan Center from 6 a.m. to 6 p.m. on Tuesday, Nov.
+8. Off-campus students: